How do aircraft fly?

 Lesson Centers

-• Students will be able to practice flying a variety of aircraft around the Inland Empire, or explore lands unknown on our simulators.
+Students will be able to practice flying, and for an extra challenge, landing a variety of aircraft around the Inland Empire.
 Students be practicing the same motions, and manipulating similar controls to professional aviators.
-Our simulators are equipped with AMD Ryzen processing and legendary Nvidia Ti Graphics.
+Our simulators are equipped with AMD Ryzen processing and legendary Nvidia Ti Graphics for a dynamic flight experience in your classroom.

-• Students will create their own aircraft with a variety components in a few easy steps.
+Students will create their own aircraft with a variety of wing components in a few easy steps.
+They will need to choose between different wing shapes to build an aircraft.
 When they are finished, they’ll experiment with weight and wind speed to decipher the lifting capacity of their creation.

-1. Student time approximately 2hrs, 55 min.
-This is perfect for 3 separate groups of ~24 students, or an after school program.
+Student time -Approximately 3 hours, this is perfect for 3 separate groups of ~24 students, or an after school program.
+10 Minute passing periods between class groups is recommended.

 ETS1.A: Defining and Delimiting Engineering Problems (ETS1 -1,2,3)